kristonovo/float/README.md

 ### Grid

 The Grid is a simple 4 column-based setup.
 You can combine different classes to adjust your layout.
+Keep in mind that all columns (except number 4) is using adjustable margin-right values.

 ***

-### .col-1, .col-2, .col-3, .col-4
+#### .col-1, .col-2, .col-3, .col-4

 ```
 | 1 | 2 | 3 | 4 |